alexwlchan/alexwlchan.net/src/_drafts/first-thoughts-on-trans-inclusion.md

 Doing more to help our trans colleagues is a big focus for the LGBTQ+ Staff network and the [Diversity & Inclusion team][d&i] this year.
 Part of that is a proper policy that affirms our support for them, and setting some expectations for how trans people should be treated as Wellcome.

-I was vaguely aware that other organisations were doing good work around trans inclusion, but I didn't have details.
+I was vaguely aware that other organisations were doing good work around trans inclusion, but I didn't have many details.
 I can guess at what might be useful, but that's not the same as seeing some real examples.
 I have a lot of trans followers on Twitter, so I was hoping I'd get a few replies to guide my thinking -- and I was pleasantly surprised!

 Dozens of people reached out with suggestions, pointing me to policies and good practices, and giving me lots of material to read.
-I'm incredibly grateful.
+I'm incredibly grateful to everybody who sent me a message.
 It was useful to read policies from a variety of places, and think about the challenges people face in different roles.

 This post has some of my initial notes, with some common themes and ideas I spotted.
-As we actually write the policy and have more conversations, I expect I'll have more thoughts.
+As we actually write the policy and have more conversations, I expect I'll have more to say.

 [d&i]: https://wellcome.ac.uk/what-we-do/our-work/diversity-and-inclusion